Zander-Labuschagne/B.Sc.-Hons.-Image-Processing-Project/README.md

 # B.Sc.-Hons.-Image-Processing-Project
 My Image Processing Project for the B.Sc.(Hons.)
-Computer Science &amp; Information Systems degree at the North-West University: Potchefstroom Campus
+Computer Science &amp; Information Systems degree at the North-West University: Potchefstroom Campus 2017.
+I have achieved a grade of 8-% for this project, my poster was also selected to be displayed on the wall at the computer science department from 2018, I was awarded joint 3rd prize by Airvantage for my final presentation.